Syed-Ammad-99/Data-Professional-Survey-Breakdown/README.md

 Q4 - How difficult was it for you to break into Data?

-Q5 - If you were to look for a new job today, what would be the most important thing to you?

 This will help the team to make informed decisions about people which region are more successfull in data related feild.

 ## Data source